Generation of structure-guided pMHC-I libraries using Diffusion Models: Results

 \subsection{Performance on Permutation-Test Peptides}

 To test predictors' robustness to subtle sequence perturbations, we next assessed performance on anchor-preserved permutation-test peptides.
-Ideally, predictors should assign these control sequences low binding scores (AUC significantly above 0.5), reflecting their non-physiological sequence context.
+Ideally, predictors should down-rank these controls, yielding AUROCs well above 0.5), reflecting their non-physiological sequence context.
 However, we observed AUROCs ranging from 0.71 (HLApollo) to 0.93 (HLAthena and NetMHCpan), indicating that predictors naively assigned these peptides relatively high scores.
 This result reveals a troubling sensitivity to subtle global sequence context perturbations beyond anchor positions, highlighting a critical vulnerability in current predictive approaches.